-- A minimum GPA requirement of 3.00 GPA on a 4.00 scale - A qualifying degree: - MDiv degree, 2 year theological/missiological master's degree (equivalent to Fuller's MAT/M or MAGL) qualifies applicants for the KDGL without any additional coursework - o Theological master's degrees smaller than 72 units will require a transcript evaluation.
-The applicant may need to take additional theological/missiology courses to qualify for the KDGL degree (24-36 units; to be determined by the Fuller Korean Studies Center).
-These classes must be taken before an admissions decision can be made on the application. - Non-theological master's degrees that are relevant to the applicant's respective ministry fields can take between 6-9 classes (24-36 units; to be determined by the Fuller Korean Studies Center) in theology/missiology prior to submitting an application to qualify for the KDGL program. - A minimum of three (3) years of demonstrated missiological experience - Reference - A written statement
+- Submit official transcripts of all postsecondary schools attended (both undergraduate and graduate coursework). - Applicants with an earned MDiv degree or 2-year theological/missiological Master's degree (equivalent to Fuller's MAT/M or MAGL) will not be required to take any additional coursework. - Applicants with theological master's degrees with less than 72 units will require a transcript evaluation.
+The applicant may need to take additional theological/missiology courses to qualify for applying to the KDGL degree (24-36 units; to be determined by the Fuller Korean Studies Center).
+These classes must be taken before an admissions decision can be made on the application. - Non-theological master's degrees that are relevant to the applicant's respective ministry fields can take between 6-9 classes (24-36 units; to be determined by the Fuller Korean Studies Center) in theology/missiology prior to submitting an application to qualify for the KDGL program.